MicrosoftDocs/query-docs/query-languages/dax/time-function-dax.md

 - Time values are a portion of a date value, and in the serial number system are represented by a decimal number.
 Therefore, the **datetime** value 12:00 PM is equivalent to 0.5, because it is half of a day.

 - You can supply the arguments to the TIME function as values that you type directly, as the result of another expression, or by a reference to a column that contains a numeric value.
-The following restrictions apply:
-  - Any value for **hours** that is greater than 23 will be divided by 24 and the remainder will be treated as the hour value.
-  - Any value for **minutes** that is greater than 59 will be converted to hours and minutes.
-  - Any value for **seconds** that is greater than 59 will be converted to hours, minutes, and seconds.
-  - For minutes or seconds, a value greater than 24 hours will be divided by 24 and the reminder will be treated as the hour value.
-A value in excess of 24 hours does not alter the date portion.

 - Date and datetime can also be specified as a literal in the format `dt"YYYY-MM-DD"`, `dt"YYYY-MM-DDThh:mm:ss"`, or `dt"YYYY-MM-DD hh:mm:ss"`.
 When specified as a literal, using the TIME function in the expression is not necessary.
 To learn more, see [DAX Syntax | Date and time](dax-syntax-reference.md#date-and-time).